OmniTracker/Personal-Reading-List/README.md

   - Summary: TBA

 4) Lectures on Discrete Probabilistic Models: http://www.math.unipd.it/~pavon/Site/Teaching_files/notes.pdf
-  - Summary: (This document will take me sometime to read, but I will hopefully high a rough understanding of the material before the summer)
+  - Summary: (This document will take me sometime to read, but I will hopefully have a rough understanding of the material before the summer)